 Liz Costigan is a Certified Intermediate Level 1 Teacher and has a background as a Registered Nurse.
 She has been practicing yoga for over 20 years, teaching for fifteen and has trained in the Iyengar System for 12 years.
-Liz is the Founder of Byron Iyengar Yoga and The Byron Yoga Lounge.
+Liz is the Founder of The Byron Yoga Lounge.
 “Yoga is one of my best friends.
 I find it liberating for my body, mind and soul.
 I find the Iyengar Journey an incredible inspiration and guide for every day life”.
 Liz teaches both dynamic and restorative classes.
 Emphasis is placed on safety and alignment and adapting the practice to suit individual body types through the Iyengar system.
 She currently studies with Senior Iyengar teacher Caroline Coggins Liz shares her passion of both yoga and travelling to present Yoga Retreats and Holidays in South East Asia.

 Julie Hodges was introduced to Iyengar yoga in 1993, while living in Glasgow.
 She was immediately drawn to the practice; a practice that continues to inspire and guide her every day.
 She has been a student of senior Iyengar Teacher Pixie Lilas since 1997, and continues ongoing training with her in Sydney.
 She has studied with the Iyengar family at the Institute in Pune, India.
 Teaching yoga since 1996, Julie is a certified Intermediate Junior Level 3 Iyengar teacher.
 In 2007 she graduated with a PhD titled ‘The Practice of Iyengar Yoga by Mid-aged Women: An Ancient Tradition in a Modern Life’.
 Julie is passionate about the teachings of B.K.S.
 Iyengar.
 She also teaches Iyengar yoga classes at Southern Cross University in Lismore.